Lala0419/Food-checker/README.md

 ## How It's Made:

 I made this app because I am interested in a healthy lifestyle and thought it would be fun to make something related to food using API.
-I think is pretty cool how easy it s to make it possible just by using API.
+I think is pretty cool how easy it s to make it possible just by using an API.
 ## Tech Used:
 HTML, CSS, JavaScript